 Homework 1

 Using 4 years to dichotomize time of death is valid, because the earliest censored observation occurs at 1480 days, a little more than 4 years.
 Therefore, at 4 years, we still have complete information for all individuals enrolled in the study.

+Good.
+5 points

 Methods: Descriptive statistics are presented for groups defined by Serum C Reactive Protein (CRP) levels as well as the entire sample.
 Based on prior scientific knowledge provided by the Mayo Clinic, CRP groups are separated as follows: less than 1 mg/L, 1 – 3 mg/L, and above 3 mg/L. For continuous variables we present: mean (standard deviation; min – max).
 For binary variables we present percentages.